Mariahhm42/cybersecurity-portfolio/README.md

 Hands-on cybersecurity home lab work, documented as I build toward a SOC Analyst role and beyond into Cloud Security/DevSecOps.

 ## About Me
-Cybersecurity diploma graduate (May 2025) transitioning into a SOC Analyst role, with longer-term interest in Cloud Security and DevSecOps.
+Cybersecurity diploma graduate (September 2023) transitioning into a SOC Analyst role, with longer-term interest in Cloud Security and DevSecOps.
 This repo is my public log of hands-on labs, investigations, and infrastructure I've built and operated myself — not just courses I've completed.

 ## Skills Demonstrated
 - SIEM operations (Wazuh)